4INGS/vows/README.md

 ```

 ## Ignore List
 You can supply a list of repos that should be ignored.
-Create a file named "ignorelist.txt" with a single line per repo to ignore.
+Create a file named "Ignorelist.txt" with a single line per repo to ignore.
 ```
 RepoName1
 RepoName2